-48. Snow ain’t your thing?
-Go sandboarding in Perú from the dunes of Huacachina.
+48. So snow ain’t your thing?
+Instead, go sandboarding in Perú from the dunes of Huacachina.

 49. Walk on the equator in Ecuador and make some jokes about being in “Middle Earth”.
-Also, there’s cheap-ass bananas there.
+Also, there are cheap-ass bananas there.

-50. Try out the fastest WiFi on the continent in Uruguay with a cup of cortado and your Montevideo Digital Nomads Guides, written by yours truly.
+50. Try out the fastest WiFi on the continent in Uruguay with a cup of cortado and – most importantly – your Montevideo Digital Nomads Guides, written by yours truly.

-51. Reversely, unplug yourself, do a “digital detox” and go on a yoga retreat.
-Medellín in Colombia has plenty of studios and yogis to help you find your fit.
+51. Reversely, you can unplug yourself, do a “digital detox” and go on a yoga retreat.
+For example, Medellín in Colombia has plenty of studios and yogis to help you find your fit.

 52. Many cities and towns have excellent street art to pimp your Instagram account with or to simply admire.

 53. Ecuador has one of the most lenient visa policies in the world.
-Even many passports among the lowest rankings of the Visa Restrictions Index can enter.
-Do you own a tough passport?
-Ecuador will likely welcome you for a stay up to 90 days.
+In other words, many passports among the lowest rankings of the Visa Restrictions Index can enter.
+So you own a tough passport?
+Ecuador, for example, will likely welcome you for a stay of up to 90 days.

-55. Coworking spaces are happening in the bigger cities of Brazil, Chile, Argentina, Uruguay, Colombia and Perú.
-Join a fresh coworking space and help build a community revolved around entrepreneurship and location independence.
+55. Coworking spaces are happening in the bigger cities of Brazil, Chile, Argentina, Uruguay, Colombia, and Perú.
+So join a fresh coworking space and help build a community revolved around entrepreneurship and location independence.

 56. Fetch a strong cup of coffee or visit the source.
 Sorry, you can’t have both!
-The coffee standards tend to be higher in the richer regions of South America – where they don’t produce coffee – or where the gringos tend to go.
-You can wake up in a hostel dorm, have a cup of instant coffee and then visit a coffee farm in Colombia.
+That is to say: the coffee standards tend to be higher in the richer regions of South America – where they don’t produce coffee – or where the gringos tend to go.
+You can wake up in a hostel dorm, have a cup of instant coffee, and then visit a coffee farm in Colombia.

 59. Chivito, the sandwich from Uruguay, is an overloaded bun that knows the way to an omnivore’s heart.
 How do you say omnomnom in Spanish?

 60. Ecovillages and permaculture farms are sprouting everywhere on this continent.
-If you’re looking to be one with nature, grow food in a sustainable manner and be part of a small tribe, you’ll find one.
-Try Ecoaldea Espiral de Luz close to Samaipata, Bolivia, the Inti Eco Lodge and SublimeWe Research Village near Iquitos, Perú and the Feminist Eco Village yet to be founded in the Guiana Shield, or search one on Global Ecovillage Network.
+So if you’re looking to be one with nature, grow food in a sustainable manner, and be part of a small community, you’ll find one.
+For example, try Ecoaldea Espiral de Luz close to Samaipata, Bolivia, the Inti Eco Lodge, and SublimeWe Research Village near Iquitos, Perú, and the Feminist Eco Village yet to be founded in the Guiana Shield, or search one on Global Ecovillage Network.
 Some have requirements for joining.

-62. The Caribbean, you’re close to it!
-Launch your island-hopping expedition from Colombia, Venezuela or Guyana to the island nations of Aruba, Trinidad and Tobago, Curaçao, Grenada, or literally anywhere you like.
-Perhaps try hitching a yacht?
+62. The Caribbean, you’re so close to it!
+Launch your island-hopping expedition from Colombia, Venezuela, or Guyana to the island nations of Aruba, Trinidad and Tobago, Curaçao, Grenada, or literally anywhere you like.
+Perhaps try hitchhiking a yacht?

-64. Party hard at the bustling nightlife in Medellín, Buenos Aires, Santiago, Lima and many other cities.
-Got no moves?
+64. Party hard at the bustling nightlife in Medellín, Buenos Aires, Santiago, Lima, and many other cities.
+But you got no moves?
 You can take dancing classes almost anywhere.

 66. A Salteña is a type of empanada mainly found in Bolivia.
 They’re standing straight up instead of lying on their side, making them Stegosaurus-shaped.
 They’re generally filled with any type of meat, egg, peas, olives, raisins and what not – no salteña is the same!

 69. Are you a vegan and feeling discouraged and excluded by this post?
 Don’t worry, there’s plenty to eat for you too.
-It might be harder to find, but especially in the big cities, there’s many health shops and vegan restaurants that specialize in any munchetary choices/restrictions.
+It might be harder to find, but especially in the big cities, there are many health shops and vegan restaurants that specialize in any munchetary choices/restrictions.

 70. Traveling to South America won’t freak out your loved ones as much as other regions.

-71. Iris, aka Mind of a Hitchhiker, will still be hitchhiking here in 2017!
+71. Lastly, Iris, aka Mind of a Hitchhiker, will still be hitchhiking here in 2017!